HTTPArchive/almanac.httparchive.org/src/content/en/2022/cms.md

 translators: []
 results: https://docs.google.com/spreadsheets/d/1HvTcCEw9LeMNX-fI_yOy0HemKFYKaQAHBxtB0etakqY/
 sirjonathan_bio: Jonathan Wold is an Open Web advocate with more than 17 years focused on the WordPress ecosystem.
 Beyond his love for WordPress, he enjoys reading widely, playing strategy games, acting, rock climbing, and occasionally writing in third-person.
-featured_quote: Comparing year over year, Drupal and Joomla continue to decline in market share, while Squarespace remains steady and Wix grows.
+featured_quote: Comparing year-over-year, Drupal and Joomla continue to decline in market share, while Squarespace remains steady and Wix grows.
 WordPress continues its ascent, increasing 1.4% over 2021 on mobile, and 0.2% over 2021 on desktop.
 featured_stat_1: 45%
 featured_stat_label_1: Percentage of websites within the desktop dataset attributed to a known CMS
 featured_stat_2: 7%